 - Note: if your coconut milk didn’t harden, you probably just got a dud can without the right fat content.
-In that case, you can try to salvage it with a bit of tapioca flour – 1 to 4 Tbsp - during the whipping process.
+In that case, you can try to salvage it with a bit of tapioca flour – 1 to 4 Tbsp (amount as original recipe is written // adjust if altering batch size)- during the whipping process.
 That has worked for me several times.

 - Place hardened cream in your chilled mixing bowl.
 Beat for 30 seconds with a mixer until creamy.
-Then add vanilla (optional) and powdered sugar and mix until creamy and smooth – about 1 minute.
+Then add vanilla (optional) and powdered sugar (or stevia) and mix until creamy and smooth – about 1 minute.
+Avoid overwhipping because it can cause separation.
 Taste and adjust sweetness as needed.

 - Use immediately or refrigerate – it will harden and set in the fridge the longer it’s chilled.
 Will keep for up to 1 – 2 weeks!

-This is not my original recipe or concept, rather one I’ve adapted from many other bloggers.
+*This is not my original recipe or concept, rather one I’ve adapted from other recipe developers.